-He is passionate about engaging and interacting with communities where he works, sharing his scientific results, and inspiring others to have a greater understanding of our natural world; to communicate these messages, Peter speaks Spanish, KiSwahili, Bahasa, and is learning Malagasy.
+He is passionate about engaging and interacting with communities where he works, sharing his scientific results, and inspiring others to have a greater understanding of our natural world; to communicate these messages, Peter speaks Spanish, Bahasa, Malagasy, KiSwahili, and is learning French.

 Peter is a National Geographic Explorer, a Fellow of the Explorers Club, and an Expert for National Geographic Expeditions.
 As a photographer, videographer, and producer, Houlihan fuses science and media to inform broad international audiences about our planet.
 His photography is represented by National Geographic Image Collection and he is an Affiliate of the International League of Conservation Photographers (iLCP).
 Houlihan also field tests gear for Patagonia and speaks at various stores to share stories from his expeditions for conservation.
 On camera, Peter has appeared on alongside Sir David Attenborough for the BBC, across National Geographic platforms, and in an Emmy-nominated documentary by PBS Nature.